Averyy/bridge-status-api/README.md

 pip install -r requirements.txt
 ```

-### 4. Set environment variables
+### 4. Set environment variables (optional)

-Create a `.env` file in the project root and add the following:
+Create a `.env` file in the project root and add the below.
+Note these are preset but I highly recommend changing the API_KEY to something different.
+It's only been tested with the St Catharine's bridges and will probably need changes to work with the others:

 ```dotenv
 BRIDGE_STATUS_URL=https://seaway-greatlakes.com/bridgestatus/detailsnai?key=BridgeSCT